Everything you need to know about Microsoft RDS CALs

 Why Are They Necessary?

 RDS CALs are part of Microsoft's licensing model to ensure that every individual user or device accessing a Windows Server's features is properly licensed.
-They are the key component for enabling remote access for more than two administrators, which is the default limit for administrative purposes.
+They are the key component for enabling remote access for more than two administrators (the default limit).

 • Legal Compliance: Using a Windows Server with the RDS role without the appropriate CALs is a violation of Microsoft's licensing agreement.

-• Technical Enforcement: The RD Licensing service on the server will automatically enforce the licensing requirements.
+• Technical Enforcement: The RD Licensing service will automatically enforce requirements.
 If a user or device tries to connect without a valid CAL, the connection will be denied after a short grace period.

 Types of RDS CALs: Per User vs. Per Device